I'm Gary, your author

 Throughout my career, I have not only witnessed but also contributed, in a small way, to the evolution and maturity of this critical field.
 Long-term involvement with the committee behind the ISO/IEC 27000 standards, coupled with real-world experience of small, medium and large organisations across industries and continents, has instilled in me a strong preference for pragmatic, real-world solutions in cybersecurity.
 I'm keen to apply academic approaches, methods and models.

-I have written extensively throughout my life, including academic papers and a PhD thesis, articles in trade journals, conference/seminar presentations, contributions to textbooks, plus literally thousands of management and audit reports, policies, awareness materials, mind maps, procedures, methods/standards, presentations, papers etc. For example, many of the items in the free ISO27k Toolkit were either written and maintained by me alone or in conjunction with members of the ISO27k Forum, supporting the user community with good quality if fairly basic materials.
+I have written extensively throughout my life, from academic papers and a PhD thesis, articles in trade journals, conference/seminar presentations, contributions to textbooks, plus literally thousands of management and audit reports, policies, awareness materials, mind maps, procedures, methods/standards, presentations, papers etc. For example, much of the ISO27k Toolkit content is mine - basic ... but free.

-For the more discerning professional, I offer a range of ISMS support materials for sale, including those specifically for the neglected management and technical/specialist audiences.
+For the more discerning professional, I offer a range of ISMS support materials for sale, including those specifically written for the much-neglected management and technical/specialist audiences.
 My comprehensive suite of policy templates and gigabytes of security awareness content are available through SecAware.com, at very reasonable prices.

 In conjunction with Krag Brotby, I wrote "PRAGMATIC Security Metrics" (Taylor & Francis/CRC Press, 2013), a textbook introducing a systematic method for designing, evaluating and maintaining security metrics.
 I remain deeply fascinated by the practical challenges of information risk and security measurement … and may yet return to the topic in other contexts, since the PRAGMATIC 'metametrics' method has broad application.